 The Transport Finance Law Review: Editor's Preface

-Asset finance in its traditional form is now available from relatively few banks, who in turn are prepared to lend to relatively few names, which are usually leaders in their relevant sectors and have green credentials, which satisfy new environmental standards set out in, for example, the Equator Principles or the Poseidon Principles.
+These challenges mean that asset finance in its traditional form is now available from relatively few banks, which in turn are prepared to lend to relatively few names, being usually leaders in their relevant sectors that have green credentials and that satisfy new environmental standards set out in, for example, the Equator Principles or the Poseidon Principles.
 Tenors tend to be shorter, and borrowing more expensive.
 It is clear that debt finance alone is no longer sufficient to meet the needs of the global aviation, rail and shipping industries.
-Other financiers and investors have recognised this and have identified significant opportunities to secure returns, using innovative new funding structures, and often in collaboration with traditional lenders who have remained in the market.
+Other financiers and investors have recognised this and have identified significant opportunities to secure returns using innovative new funding structures, and often in collaboration with traditional lenders who have remained in the market.

 These developments have meant that legal advisers to the transport finance sector are now required to provide a far broader set of legal skills and market knowledge than has previously been required.

 The aviation, rail and shipping industries each have their own unique characteristics and need lawyers with a deep understanding of how each of these complex industries operates.
 A detailed knowledge of the principles of asset finance is now also required, combined with the ability to advise on new capital markets, leasing and corporate structures.
 In addition, while the majority of asset financings in the transport sector tend to be governed by English or New York law, an understanding of the principles of local law in the key jurisdictions in which transport assets are registered is also of great importance.